-Fortune magazine recently described the soulless company as suffering from an enemy within and cited Henry Ford's quote as descriptive, "Why is it that I always get the whole person when what I really want is just a pair of hands?"
-The soulless, adversarial or work rights environment should not be the model of the future.

-How then do we unlock the potential of people and in the process find the soul of the firm?
+Frankly, much of the thought coming out of the Industrial Revolution limited the definition of a worker to a non-personal production unit which in turn suggests motivational schemes that were mechanical and manipulative.
+We need only to pick up the newspaper to be reminded that this is not just a problem of the past.
+Fortune magazine recently described the soulless company as suffering from an enemy within and cited Henry Ford's quote as descriptive of the attitude of some top managers today, "Why is it that I always get the whole person when what I really want is just a pair of hands?"
+The soulless, adversarial or work rights environment is not the only model.
+How then do we unlock the potential of people?

-It begins, as I have already suggested, with a clearly stated mission that extends beyond the means goal of making money and allows the firm to value each person as an individual with unique skills and talents and so to recognize the benefit and reality of diversity within the firm.
-It continues to include the notion of celebrating work, productivity, and profit; encouraging empowerment, ownership and accountability; and recognizing learning as a lifelong experience.
-It becomes effective in its implementation only as leadership demands of itself service by example.
+As I have already indicated, it begins with a clearly stated mission that extends beyond the means goal of making money and allows the firm to value each person as an individual with unique skills and talents; to recognize the benefit and reality of diversity within the firm; to celebrate work, productivity, and profit; to encourage empowerment, ownership and accountability; to recognize learning as a lifelong experience; and to demand of its leadership service by example.